-The Pathfinder has proven itself a popular choice among buyers who need enough seats for themselves and their offspring.
-When not loaded up with passengers, the Pathfinder has plenty of space for cargo, camping gear, sports equipment or binge-buying Costco runs.
-The Pathfinder also has no problem getting up to steam thanks to a 260-horsepower 3.5-liter V6.
-It’s teamed with a continuously variable transmission (CVT) that does reasonably well operating in a similar fashion to a traditional automatic.
-Note that for 2016, Nissan has axed the gas-electric hybrid model.
-Still offered, of course, is Nissan’s All-Mode 4×4-i option.
+The Pathfinder has proven itself a popular choice among buyers needing enough seats for themselves and their offspring.
+When not loaded up with passengers, the Pathfinder has plenty of space for camping gear, sports equipment or binge-buying Costco runs.
+Nissan installed a new nose and significantly updated the standard 3.5-liter V-6 that’s connected to a continuously variable transmission.
+It’s now rated at 284 horsepower, a gain of 24 from the previous 260 ponies.
+In addition, the Pathfinder’s suspension was revised for a firmer ride.
+Unchanged is Nissan’s All-Mode 4×4-i option.
 With it, you can select either two- or four-wheel-drive or engage the “Auto” setting and let the system make the call, based on which tire/tires has/have traction.
-For passengers, the second-row split-folding seat comes with 5.5 inches of fore and aft travel and can be tipped forward to access the third row even if a child’s booster seat has been attached.
-The available third row seat (also split-folding) reclines for greater comfort.
-The base Pathfinder S arrives with tri-zone climate control and 14 beverage holders.
-The SV adds roof rails and a rearview monitor while leather-covered seats, remote engine start, heated steering wheel and a power liftgate are SL highlights.
-From there the sky’s the limit where the SL Premium, Platinum and Platinum Premium trim levels are concerned.
-Depending on the depth of your pockets, you can add an up-level sound system, “Around View” camera (it projects a 360-degree compilation image from overhead vantage onto the touch-screen), panorama moonroof, navigation system and a rear entertainment package with dual seven-inch screens.
+The second-row split-folding seat comes with plenty of fore and aft travel and can be tipped forward to access the third row even if a child’s booster seat has been attached (the available split-folding third row seat also reclines).
+Base Pathfinders arrive well appointed, but among the options are a 360-degree “Around View” camera panorama moonroof, navigation system and a rear entertainment package with dual seven-inch screens.